Here are some highlights from the last few years…

 This is just one example of how the society looks beyond working with developers or planners, and seeks a pro-active role in promoting the area, working with shops and businesses, and trying to showcase some of the excellent local talent we have

-For many years the Society has paid for trees to be planted in Christchurch Park and along the High Street.
-We are delighted to say that, thanks to the Society, Christchurch Park has no more available empty spots for trees.
+For many years the Society has paid for trees to be planted in Christ Church Green and along the High Street.
+We are delighted to say that, thanks to the Society, Christ Church Green has no more available empty spots for trees.
 This work means that Wanstead will continue to be a green and leafy area with a long and lasting legacy.

 “Stepping Out” – working with Living Streets

 Over the last 12 months the Society has worked with Living Streets, the national charity dedicated to pedestrians, to make Wanstead more “walkable”.
 Living Streets and the Wanstead Society came together to examine barriers to walking which included lack of information, too much street clutter and broken paving.
 As a result of our work, Living Streets are seeking sources of funding to tackle the problems we highlighted in addition to providing guided walks in the local area.